Bios-Marcel/wastebasket/README.md

 [![CI](https://github.com/Bios-Marcel/wastebasket/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/Bios-Marcel/wastebasket/actions/workflows/test.yml)

-Wastebasket is a go library allowing you to move files into your trashbin.
+Wastebasket is a go library / CLI tool allowing you to interact with your system trashbin.

 ## Dependencies

-## Golang
+### Golang

 The library supports at least the 3 latest major Golang versions.
 Depending on your OS it might still work on an older version, but there are no guarantees.